martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Agile Foundation – some key insights from the BCS course.md

   - /agile-foundation-key-insights-bcs-course/
 ---

-# Agile Foundation – some key insights from the BCS course

 In May this year I obtained the BCS Agile Foundation certification.
 Here are some of the key insights.

 ### Project variables